top of page

 read more

-• Oral and other texts are socially, culturally, geographically, and historically constructed.
+• Oral and other texts are constructed on people, place and culture

 • First Peoples voices and texts play a role within the process of Reconciliation.